AyushRaj00/AyushRaj00/README.md

 - 👋 Hi, I’m @AyushRaj00
 - 👀 I’m interested in Development
-- 🌱 I’m currently learning Web devlopment
+- 🌱 Working on real-time systems and software optimization are some of my passions.
 - 💞️ I’m looking to collaborate on ...
 -⭐ I’m looking for Software engineering internship opportunities 🙋.
 I’m interested in solving problems and building software that impact people around me 🙌-
 -👨‍💻 I am passionate about Web Dev,  Competitive Programming & I enjoy learning new things.